 The Greg Norman Collection is introducing a magnetic “ion” golf shirt, similar in principle to the various bracelets and necklaces that athletes wear, which uses the mystic physics of “minus ions” to improve an athlete’s performance and promote an overall sense of physical well being.

-Golfers have been wearing minus-ion jewelry for many years copper bracelets, magnetic wristbands, and other devices that supposedly reduce the positive ions created by modern society’s multitude of electronic gadgets.
+Golfers have been wearing minus-ion jewelry for many years — copper bracelets, magnetic wristbands, and other devices — that supposedly reduce the positive ions created by modern society’s multitude of electronic gadgets.
 But an entire ion-emitting shirt, of course, takes the phenomenon to a new level.
 Ancient peoples regarded clothing as having magical properties, but this is something out of “Star Trek.”

-The theory, as we understand it (and we don’t, really), is that electrical devices like cellphones, iPods, and computers release a lot of positive ions atoms with outer-shell electrons stripped away to float around, within you and without, which results in an imbalance.
+The theory, as we understand it (and we don’t, really), is that electrical devices like cellphones, iPods, and computers release a lot of positive ions — atoms with outer-shell electrons stripped away — to float around, within you and without, which results in an imbalance.
 Wearing negative-ion enriched items supposedly restores the balance and leads to improved health and performance.